mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 	</ul>

-Here we've created an unordered list called //Menu1//, which //themes/tutorial/css/layout.css// will style into the menu.
+Here we've created an unordered list called *Menu1*, which *themes/tutorial/css/layout.css* will style into the menu.
 Then, using a control block over the page control //Menu(1)//, we add a link to the list for each menu item.
 All going to plan, your page should look like this:

 {{tutorial:menu.png}}

 The menu isn't really very useful until each button links to the relevant page.
-We can get the link for the menu item in question by using the //$Link// template variable.
+We can get the link for the menu item in question by using the *$Link* template variable.
 Replace the list item line with this one:

 	:::html
 	<li><a href="$Link" title="Go to the &quot;{$Title}&quot; page">$MenuTitle</a></li>

-($Title refers to //Page Name// in the CMS, whereas $MenuTitle refers to (the often shorter) //Navigation label//)
+($Title refers to *Page Name* in the CMS, whereas $MenuTitle refers to (the often shorter) *Navigation label*)

 # Highlighting the current page

 A useful feature is highlighting the current page the user is looking at.
-We can do this with the template variable //$LinkingMode//. //$LinkingMode// returns one of three values:
+We can do this with the template variable *$LinkingMode*. *$LinkingMode* returns one of three values:

-*  //current// - This page is being visited, and should be highlighted
+*  *current* - This page is being visited, and should be highlighted
-*  //link// - The page is not currently being visited, so shouldn't be highlighted
+*  *link* - The page is not currently being visited, so shouldn't be highlighted
-*  //section// - A page under this page is being visited so you probably want to highlight it.
+*  *section* - A page under this page is being visited so you probably want to highlight it.
 (E.g. if you were visiting a staff member such as "Home > Company > Staff > Bob Smith", you would want to highlight 'Company' to say you are in that section.)
-Highlighting the current page is easy - simply assign a css class based on the value of //$LinkingMode//.
-Then provide a different style for current/section in css, as has been provided for you in //tutorial/css/layout.css//.
-Change the list item line in //Page.ss// so it looks like this:
+Highlighting the current page is easy - simply assign a css class based on the value of *$LinkingMode*.
+Then provide a different style for current/section in css, as has been provided for you in *tutorial/css/layout.css*.
+Change the list item line in *Page.ss* so it looks like this:

 	:::html
 	<li class="$LinkingMode"><a href="$Link" title="Go to the &quot;{$Title}&quot; page">$MenuTitle</a></li>